Skip to content

-shell-and-tube heat exchangers, plate heat exchangers, double-pipe exchangers, and spiral heat exchangers.
+Typical equipment includes shell-and-tube heat exchangers, plate heat exchangers, double-pipe exchangers, condensers, reboilers, and evaporators.

 Sensible Heating and Cooling